-Repair Category 2 Notes No evidence of recent testing was available at the time of our inspection.
-A PVC cable spans at head height to the outbuilding which is not considered good practice.
+Repair Category 1 Notes No significant defects were apparent, however no evidence of recent testing was available at the time of our inspection.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.